 What to Know About Swimming Pool Remodeling

 When it’s hot outside, it doesn’t matter what your pool looks like as long as the water is cool and refreshing.
 But after you take a dip and cool off, do you find yourself wishing you had a more attractive swimming pool?
-Or do you not throw as many pool parties as you would like because you’re embarrassed of the state of your swimming pool and the surrounding areas?
+Or do you not throw as many pool parties as you would like because you’re embarrassed about the state of your swimming pool and the surrounding areas?
 The good news is that you can get the pool of your dream without having to go through the new pool construction process again.
-Here are answers to some of the common questions homeowners have about swimming pool renovation in Springfield .
+Here are answers to some of the common questions homeowners have about swimming pool renovation in Springfield.

 How much does a swimming pool remodeling cost?